 Muni is most crowded on weekdays, during the morning and evening commute, which we refer to as our peak periods.
 Our morning "Peak" is from 6:30am - 9:00am, and our evening "Peak" is from 3:30pm - 7:00pm.
 Some of our busiest bus lines, such as the 8x, 14, 30, 38, 45, and 49 experience crowds all day long.
 If you do not want to encounter crowds, try your best to travel between 9am and 3pm, or after 7 at night.

 Note: On crowded vehicles, the priority seats may already be occupied by seniors and people with disabilities or by other customers.
-Upon request, operators can ask passengers to give up their seats, but cannot force them to do so.
-Be sure to keep grocery carts, parcels, luggage, etc. out of the aisle.
+Upon request, operators can ask passengers to give up their seats but cannot force them to do so.
+Be sure to keep grocery carts, luggage and other large items out of the aisle

 Flag Stops